 My nephew once asked me if he could come stay with me in New York City because he’d heard it was the city that never sleeps.
 Although he was undoubtedly fixated on this expression’s more literal connotations, I understood what he meant because I, too, have been fascinated and downright smitten with NYC ever since I was a young girl.

-It’s easy to be captivated and even overwhelmed by the City’s the endless opportunities to explore, sight see, get lost, and be entertained.
-It makes total sense that visitors trying to plan out itineraries only a couple of days long are daunted by the task.
+It’s easy to be captivated and even overwhelmed by the City’s the endless opportunities to explore, sightsee, get lost, and be entertained.
+It makes total sense that first-time NYC visitors trying to plan out itineraries only a couple of days long are daunted by the task.

-Truthfully, most visitors to NYC only scratch the surface by visiting popular spots like Times Square, the Empire State Building, and Central Park.
-I’d like to highlight a Lower Manhattan 2 day itinerary that includes some well-known spots, as well as some quieter spots you may not realize are right under your nose.
+Truthfully, most NYC visitors only scratch the surface by visiting popular spots like Times Square, the Empire State Building, and Central Park.
+I’d like to highlight a Lower Manhattan 2-day itinerary that includes some well-known spots, as well as some quieter spots, you may not realize are right under your nose.
 This is not a hurry-up-and-cram-everything-in itinerary, but rather a get-to-know-Lower-Manhattan itinerary.

 Let’s head south, shall we?